sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 | unknown | Krzysztof Poterlowicz | University of Bradford |
 | CLUStard: An automated pipeline for metagenomic clustering using read abundance changes over time | Annabel Cansdale | University of York |

 If you have a poster you wish to display please just bring it.
-Though it bwould be great to still fill out the Google form so we can get the right number of poster boards.
+Though it would be great to still fill out the Google form so we can get the right number of poster boards.

+The [Google form](https://forms.gle/HYRxY57HiSrrzBTZ7) for talks and posters.

 # Registration